 Indeed, there may have been problematic influences on the leased building because, besides the hiring SNAFU, the Client’s operations in the building accomplished much less than planned.
 Indeed, serious and very unpleasant acrimony developed among the Client’s employees that occupied it.
 When the new building was completed, they too moved out of the leased space as soon as humanly possible.

-We later learned from the general contractor that developed, constructed and owned the office building that it stood smack dab on an old graveyard.
+We later learned from the general contractor that developed, constructed and owned the office building that it had been built smack dab on an old graveyard.
 Hmmmm.

 Did I mention that the Client decided to not perform a Jinchinsai prior to construction of the leased space?
 Big mistake, maybe…